simeonpashley/simeonpashley.github.io/_posts/2010-09-07-a-warm-fuzzy-feeling.md

 ---

-I always get a warm fuzzy feeling when I get to know that people enjoyed the games I made all those years ago...in todays world it's relatively easy to find people who were previously shrouded in mystery and you could never reach them.
+I always get a warm fuzzy feeling when I get to know that people enjoyed the games I made all those years ago...in today's world it's relatively easy to find people who were previously shrouded in mystery and you could never reach them.